-

-As soon as you remove the pancake from its wrapper, you can smell a dense, vibrant aroma with a hint of camphor, a trail of roasted nuts, and a light note of dried peppermint.
-The rinse conveys a warm, rich aroma with a camphor profile, hints of fresh hazelnuts and dried forest herbs.
+As soon as you remove the pancake from its wrapper, you'll be greeted by a rich, vibrant aroma with a hint of camphor, a hint of roasted nuts, and a light touch of dried peppermint.
+The rinse imparts a warm, rich aroma with a camphor profile, hints of fresh hazelnuts, and dried forest herbs.

-The taste of brewed puer is bright, juicy and dense.
-A pleasant note of wormwood with nutty nuances prevails.
-This puer is steeped 7 times, trying to preserve its flavor palette as much as possible.
-The aftertaste is long, nutty and chocolatey, thickly enveloping the entire oral cavity.
+The flavor of brewed pu-erh is bright, juicy, and full-bodied.
+A pleasant note of wormwood with nutty nuances dominates.
+This pu-erh is steeped seven times, preserving its flavor profile as much as possible.
+The aftertaste is long, nutty and chocolatey, thickly enveloping the entire mouth.

 The most suitable utensils for brewing this tea are a thick-walled Yixing clay teapot or a porcelain gaiwan.